will-crocker/Latin-101/hw2.md

 3. Juno sent serpents to kill Hercules. mīsīt

 4. The lion of Nemea was killed by Hercules.
-(Lion is masculine in Latin.) interfēcīt ❌
+(Lion is masculine in Latin.) interfēcīt ❌ interfecus est

 5. Apollo was given into slavery to Admetus, king of Thessaly. datus est